infinri/Infinri/README.md

 # 🕷️ Infinri Framework

-*Where intelligence emerges from the dance of autonomous units*

 Infinri is an **AI-native, emergent intelligence framework** that implements the **Swarm Pattern™** - a revolutionary approach to building applications where behavior emerges from the interaction of autonomous units rather than being explicitly programmed.
 Think of it as a digital organism where every component contributes to a greater intelligence.

 ## 🧬 **What is Infinri?**